ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 The `AUTHORIZED_USERS_PER_MONTH` metric is calculated based on a monthly average of users that is counted daily.
 {: tip}

+If consolidated billing is enabled, the {{site.data.keyword.contdelivery_short}} service instance in the enterprise account that is enabled will report  the consolidated `AUTHORIZED_USERS_PER_MONTH` metrics.
+All other service instances in the enterprise hierarchy will report zero.
+{: remember}

 ### What happens when you exceed the limits of your service plan?
 {: #exceed_limits}

-The Lite service plan has other limitations, such as the number of Classic Delivery Pipeline jobs or Tekton steps that can run, or the storage consumption.
-For more information about the plan description, see the [service catalog](https://cloud.ibm.com/catalog/services/continuous-delivery){: external}.
+The Lite service plan has limitations such as on the number of authorized users of the service, and on the number of Classic Delivery Pipeline jobs or Tekton steps that can run per month.
+For more information about the plan, see the [service catalog](https://cloud.ibm.com/catalog/services/continuous-delivery){: external}.
 If any of the plan limitations are exceeded in a billing period, the service suspends.
-For example, Classic Delivery Pipeline jobs (or Tekton pipeline runs) do not run for the remainder of the billing period.
+For example, Classic Delivery Pipeline jobs and Tekton pipeline steps do not run for the remainder of the billing period.

 Upgrading to the Professional plan will remove these limitations and reactivate the service.
 {: tip}